pavel-bilous/LM1876x2_bal/README.md

 # LM1876x2_bal

-LM1876 amplifier with two paralleled integrated channels, balanced inputs, and THT/SMD components.
+LM1876 Overture Series amplifier with two paralleled integrated channels, balanced inputs, and THT/SMD components.
 Created using KiCad v5.

 Benefits of using two chips in parallel include:
 - increase of the output drive capability of an amplifier (higher output current drive),